Cabinet Door Questions

 Cabinet door questions, real answers.

 Everything you actually want to know about ordering custom cabinet doors in Canada — material choice, costs, IKEA compatibility, painting MDF, lead times, warping, drilling, shipping, and the trade-offs between Shaker, Slim Shaker, Flat Panel, Raised Panel and Wood Veneer.
-Made in our Warsaw, Ontario workshop and shipped Canada-wide.
+Made in rural Ontario about 20 km east of Peterborough and shipped Canada-wide.
 Use the table of contents below to jump to a section, or browse straight through.

 01 · Start here